mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 and protocol.
 The SRV service name is provided in the ``srvServiceName`` URI option and defaults to ``mongodb``.
 The protocol is always ``tcp``.
 After prefixing, the URI should look like: ``_{srvServiceName}._tcp.{hostname}.{domainname}``.
 This DNS query is expected to respond with one or more SRV records.
-From the DNS result, the driver now MUST behave the same as if an ``mongodb://`` URI was provided with all the host names and port numbers that were returned as part of the DNS SRV query result.
+The driver MUST use all the host names and port numbers that were returned as part of the DNS SRV query result in the same way as a ``mongodb://`` URI.

 The priority and weight fields in returned SRV records MUST be ignored.